stappersg/vBook/src/configuration/eam/dkim.md

 The DomainKeys Identified Mail (DKIM) is an open standard for email authentication that verifies the message of an email.
 DKIM gives emails a signature header which is added to the email.
 This signature is secured by a key pair (private/public) and a certificate.

 > DKIM signatures work like a watermark.
-Therefore, they survive forwarding, which is not the case for SPF, another standard for email authentication.
+Therefore, they survive forwarding, which is not the case for SPF.

 Assertion of responsibility is validated through a cryptographic signature and by querying the Signer's domain directly to retrieve the appropriate public key.

 ## DNS records